sudara/deepjargon/definitions/dropout.md

 ## [Dropout](#dropout)

-My personal university status.
-Don't do this, or you'll never be a Hero Of Deep Learning.
+My university status.
+Don't do this, or you'll never be a Hero Of Deep Learning™.

 Popular [regularization](#regularization) technique.
 Randomly shuts down a percentage of [neurons](#neurons) during each [iteration](#iteration).